 - Turn off heat/AC.

 - Present your keys to your RA at checkout time or complete an Express Checkout envelope/form (please see the following section for information on the Express Checkout option).

 Summer Session FAQs

 Yes.
 Summer housing applications are available at the Office of Residential Life and Housing during April.
-If you are interested in summer housing, you should submit a completed application to the Office of Residential Life and Housing and make appropriate payment to the Office of Student Financial Services.
+If you are interested in summer housing, you should submit an application on your eCampus Housing Portal using the Summer Housing application link, and make appropriate payment to the Office of Student Financial Services.

 No. There is no available space for residents to store their belongings on campus during the summer.
 Any belongings left in rooms at the end of the academic year will be considered abandoned property and removed at the expense of the resident.
 This may result in several fines.